MojoDallin/startup/README.md

 ### React
--Attempted to rework frontend for main page, however some buttons dont work
+-Attempted to rework frontend for main page, generally did with less functionality and for some reason deployment doesnt work despite working on local server

 -Does work with React and is bundled with Vite